ajstewartlang/02_intro_to_python_programming/_sources/intro.md

    - Using git and GitHub for version control and collaborative working
    - Making your analyses reproducible using Docker and Dockerhub

+If you have any questions, please feel free to email at drandrewjstewart@gmail.com or send me a DM on [Twitter](https://twitter.com/ajstewart_lang).

+This website was written using Jupyter Book and was very much inspired (by the UBC Jupyter Days Book)https://ubc-dsci.github.io/jupyterdays/index.html

 ![](by.png)